RazorGrid Version 3

 It's been a while since I've written about container query, I've since been upgrading my RazorGrid to version 2.

-During the upgrade I've played around with container query further and made some optimization and also discovered it's limitation.
+During the upgrade I've played around with container query further and updated it with clamp().

 Container query today!
 Check out the Unholy Albatross here.